OscarScheniz/Mower/README.md

 ![41015792](https://user-images.githubusercontent.com/32966642/80582064-619bd800-8a0e-11ea-9700-851d085da7d7.png)

+Code is written in C++ based on Arduino Mega using Bluetooth Low Energy (BLE) to communication.

+## REQUIRMENTS

+#M1.1: The Mower shall be capable of running autonomously within a confined area.

+#M1.2: The Mower shall be able to avoid collision objects during automous operation.

+#M1.3 The Mower shall be able to accept and execute drive commands given by a remote device.

 ## FUNCTION DESCRIPTION

 void forward() Sets the mower to move forward.
 Speed is set by global variable moveSpeed (Default = 127).